On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Numerical results

 \subsection{Numerical illustration}

-Figure~\ref{fig:dividedDetKLBWS2ILW3} may help to conclude on the stability of the scheme~\eqref{eq:BW} as we said in Section~\ref{sec:numericalprocedureeig}, indeed, as we said in Section~\ref{sec:windingnbr}, one can compute the winding number while using a numerical procedure \cite{Zapata12} and draw the winding number with respect to~$\lambda$, as seen in Figure~\ref{fig:windingnumberBWS2ILW3} for the case S2ILW3.
-It makes simpler the observation of the number of zeros of the Kreiss-Lopatinskii determinant.
+Figure~\ref{fig:dividedDetKLBWS2ILW3} may help to tackle the stability of the scheme~\eqref{eq:BW} as we said in Section~\ref{sec:numericalprocedureeig}, indeed, as we said in Section~\ref{sec:windingnbr}, one can compute the winding number using a numerical procedure \cite{Zapata12} and draw the winding number with respect to~$\lambda$, as seen in Figure~\ref{fig:windingnumberBWS2ILW3} for the case S2ILW3.
+It simplifies the observation of the number of zeros of the Kreiss-Lopatinskii determinant.
 Hence, the numerical experiments indicate that the scheme \eqref{eq:BW} is strongly stable for $\lambda \in ]0,1[$ but also for $\lambda \in ]1.52,1,78[$ approximately, but is unstable outside these domains.

-Moreover, instead of taking the Y-axis to represent the number of zeros of the Kreiss-Lopatinskii determinant and having a step fonction, one can draw areas and compute it for other SILW boundary condition (defined by the equation~\eqref{eq:SILWproc}) as done in Figure~\ref{fig:NbrZerosSILW}.
-Surprinsingly, in any of these experiments a small intervall with a large CFL number $\lambda$ provide the strong stability property.
+Moreover, instead of taking the Y-axis to represent the number of zeros of the Kreiss-Lopatinskii determinant and having a step function, one can draw areas and compute it for other simplified inverse Lax-Wendroff boundary conditions (defined by the equation~\eqref{eq:SILWproc}) as done in Figure~\ref{fig:NbrZerosSILW}.
+Note that the stability domain contains a full interval of the form $]0,\lambda_\star[$, but also another disjoint interval included in $]1,2[$ (except for the S1ILW4 scheme).
+This property may be used to increase the speed of the computations.

-All the figures can be computed easily and quickly (less than one minute of computation on a classical laptop).
+All the figures can be easily computed in Python with the common NumPy \cite{Numpy20} library.
+The algorithm is really quick (less than one minute of computation achieved on a standard laptop).
 Moreover, our procedure provides sharp results, directly available on $\ell^2$.
-In particular, contrary to numerical investigations of stability which are based on the computation of the spectral radius, no arbitrary truncation of (Quasi-)Toeplitz matrices is needed.
+In particular, contrary to numerical investigations of stability which are based on the computation of the spectral radius, no arbitrary truncation of (quasi-)Toeplitz matrices is needed.